CodeFinder2/embed-resource/README.md

 ```cmake
 embed_resources(MyResources shaders/vertex.glsl shaders/frag.glsl)
 ```
-Then link to your binary by adding the created variable to your `add_executable()` statement:
+Then add the generated source files, containing the resources, to your binary by adding the created variable to your `add_executable()` statement and linking against `embed_resource`:
 ```cmake
 add_executable(your_target_name ${SOURCE_FILES} ${MyResources})
 target_link_libraries(your_target_name embed_resource)
 ```
-In your C++ project you can access your embed resources using the `Resource` class provided in `embed_resource/loader.h`.
+In your C++ project, you can access your embed resources using the `Resource` class provided in `embed_resource/loader.h`.
 Here's an example:
 ```c++
 #include <iostream>
 using namespace std;